 The Alzheimer's Association Hudson Valley Chapter has a variety of programs and services to support and educate families living with Alzheimer's and other forms of dementia.
 Here's a summary of some of what we provide:

 Care consultations help families navigate the difficult decisions they face when someone has been diagnosed with Alzheimer's or another form of dementia.
 They include an assessment of needs, assistance wit planning and problem solving and provision of support.
 They may also include education and information on the disease, making referrals and follow-up.
+Call 800.272.3900 to get the process started.

 The Hudson Valley Chapter offers a variety of educational and training programs to help caregivers and family members.
 The programs provide information on a wide information of subjects such as living with someone with dementia at all stages of the disease, communication changes, managing difficult behaviors and more.
 Click here for a list of educational programs.